flairNLP/fabricator/tutorials/TUTORIAL-1_OVERVIEW.md

 - **_Prompts_**: To format the provided inputs (task description, few-shot examples, etc.) to prompt the LLM.
 - **_Orchestrator_**: To aligns all components and steer the generation process.

-### Creating a workflow from scratch requires careful consideration of intricate details 👨‍🍳
+### 1.2) Creating a Workflow From Scratch Requires Careful Consideration of Intricate Details 👨‍🍳
 The following figure illustrates the typical generation workflow when using large language models as teachers for smaller pre-trained language models (PLMs) like BERT.
 Establishing this workflow demands attention to implementation details and requires boilerplate.
 Further, the setup process may vary based on a particular LLM or dataset format.